 Many of the parents who suffered from burnout not only questioned their parenting skills, they harbored feelings of guilt, fear, and shame.
 Parents want to ensure that their kids are feeling safe, especially during challenging times.
 This adds even more pressure and stress for them to perform their parental roles perfectly while maintaining their own composure.

 Experts recommend to “set the bar” low if you are questioning your parenting skills.
 I know it’s easier said than done, but don’t be too critical of yourself because you’re doing the best that you can with the skills and knowledge you possess.
 Children are much more resilient than we give them credit for.

 Perfectionism is unattainable, yet we all want to appear this way.
 Just check out your social media accounts and you’ll see them full of beautiful, perfect photos.

-This is not a reflection of reality, or even healthy for that matter, yet I strive to look and feel this way too.
-I also want my physical appearance, career, kids, husband, home, activities and everything else, to look picture perfect.
+This is not a reflection of reality, yet I strive to look and feel this way all the time.
+I also want my physical appearance, career, kids, husband, home, activities and everything else, to look picture-perfect.
 It is a way to validate myself and showcase my “success”.
 It is also very exhausting.

-We can prevent parental burnout by dropping the beliefs that we have to be perfect at it.
+We can prevent parental burnout by embracing imperfection and dropping the belief that we have to be perfect at parenting.
 We learned to parent from the people who raised us and even what we learned from society.
 It’s easier said than done, but over time, we can accept that we can’t be perfect at everything, including parenting.

 In her book, “Why we can’t sleep”, author Ada Calhoun reveals why we put so much pressure on ourselves to perform as parents.
 The generation of girls and women that followed Baby Boomers grew up with the notion that success meant having it all and doing it better than our parents.
 If we’re not perfectly happy with our career, spouse, home, and kids, then we feel like failures.